 15 The fertility of this plain is not easy to describe.
 It produces such an abundance of grains that often in my time the price of wheat was four obols per Sicilian medimnus and that of barley two obols, a metretes of wine costing the same as the medimnus of barley.
 Panic grass and millet are produced in enormous quantities, while the amount of acorns grown in the woods dispersed over the plain can be estimated from the fact that, while the number of swine slaughtered in Italy for private consumption as well as to feed the army is very large, almost the whole of them are supplied by this plain.
 The cheapness and abundance of all articles of food will be most clearly understood from the following fact: Travellers in this land who stay over in inns do not bargain for each separate article they require, but ask what is the charge per day for one person.
 The innkeepers, as a rule, agree to receive guests, providing them with enough of all they require for half an as per day, that is, the fourth part of an obol, the charge being very seldom higher.
 As for the numbers of the inhabitants, their stature and beauty and their courage in war, the facts of their history will speak.

-The hilly ground with sufficient soil on both slopes of the Alps, that on the north towards the Rhone and that towards the plain I have been describing, is inhabited in the former case by the Transalpine Galatians [i.e. Gauls, sometimes a synonym for Celts] and in the latter by the Tauriskians, Agonians and several other barbarous descent groups (genē).
+The hilly ground with sufficient soil on both slopes of the Alps, that on the north towards the Rhone and that towards the plain I have been describing, is inhabited in the former case by the Transalpine Galatians [i.e. Gauls in Latin terms, usually a synonym for Celts] and in the latter by the Tauriskians, Agonians and several other barbarous descent groups (genē).
 “Transalpine” is not a descent group name but a local name, “trans” meaning “beyond,” and those beyond the Alps being this.
 The summits of the Alps are quite uninhabitable owing to their ruggedness and the quantity of snow which always covers them.

 [Tyrrhenians and other peoples of the region]